lilianweng/lil-log/_posts/2017-09-28-anatomize-deep-learning-with-information-theory.md

 ![mean and std]({{ '/assets/images/ib-mean-variation.png' | relative_url }})
 {: style="width: 480px;" class="center"}
 *Fig. 4.
-The normalized mean and standard deviation of each layer's weights as a function of training epochs.
+The norm of mean and standard deviation of each layer's weight gradients for each layer as a function of training epochs.
 Different layers are color-coded.
 (Image source: [Shwartz-Ziv and Tishby, 2017](https://arxiv.org/pdf/1703.00810.pdf))*

 Among early epochs, the mean values are three magnitudes larger than the standard deviations.
 After a sufficient number of epochs, the error saturates and the standard deviations become much noisier afterward.
 The further a layer is away from the output, the noisier it gets, because the noises can get amplified and accumulated through the back-prop process (not due to the width of the layer).